O-Kreator/O-Kreator/README.md

 - You can call me 'O-Kie'.
 - **Frontend developer and also web designer.**
 - **I love JavaScript and React.** Also studying TypeScript, Node.js, Express, Python and C. ✨
-- I'm Currently working for 'LFin'.
+- I'm Currently working for 'L Fin'.

 ---